Balaji-213/AdiKrishi/README.md

 # AdiKrishi

 Requirements:
-Install Node.JS, React, React-Native, Nodemon and Expo-cli for project
+Install Node.JS, React, React-Native, Nodemon and Expo-cli for project.
+Make sure sdk is installed to load the app in the virtual device or use expo-go app directly.

 After downloading the file run the command :"npm install" in the command prompt.
 This will install the packeges used in the project.